Music detection, deep learning and our deep music detector.

 DMD is the result of our first attempt at using Deep Learning for the task of Music Detection and it has already proven better than any of our previous algorithms.
 Day after day, we are working on incorporating the latest advances in the field to offer our clients the best possible Music Detection algorithm.

-Blai, Research Engineer
+Written by Blai, Research Engineer